-At Canna Ventures, our client relationships usually begin with what we call the Brand Platform process, which consists of three steps:
+At the matters. group, our client relationships usually begin with what we call the Brand Platform process, which consists of three steps:

 (1) Internal Platform: in which we ensure all key decision-makers and influencers are on the same page (often more difficult than you’d think);

 (2) External Platform: where we seek out existing customers and potential prospects perceptions of the brand;

 (3) Final Platform: in which we align the internal and external Platforms into a final Brand Platform document.